-This two-day training workshop is designed for maintenance, plant, stationary or mechanical engineers as well as maintenance personnel who are responsible for new boilers and the repair or troubleshooting of existing boilers.
-This class is AFE and CWEA certified.
+This two-day boiler operators training is designed for maintenance, plant, stationary or mechanical engineers as well as maintenance personnel who are responsible for boiler maintenance and repairing or troubleshooting existing boilers.

 Starting with “The Basics”, attendees will participate in “open forums” with world class training videos combined with the instructor’s 50 years of in the field, with his hands-on experience to answer all your boiler system questions and guide you through boiler operation and Safety.

 After guiding you through the design and thermodynamics of day one, attendees will learn specific boiler systems.
 The overall objective of the workshop is for the recipient to become familiar with boiler and control operation, so that routine maintenance and troubleshooting can easily be accomplished.